jandix/rzeit2/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* defined new helper functions
+* declared a new function to scrape images from articles (get_article_images)
+* declared a new function to scrape comments from articles (get_article_comments)
+* updated the introduction vignette

+## Resubmission
+This is a resubmission.
+In this version I have:

 * Added the ZEIT url to the description as suggested by the cran maintainers.

 ## Resubmission